beego/beedoc/en-US/mvc/controller/router.md

 beego.Handler("/rpc", s)
 ```

-`beego.Handler(router, http.Handler)`,the first parameter represents the URI, the second parameter represents `http.Handler`.
-When you register this, then all the requests to `/rpc` will call `http.Handler`.
+`beego.Handler(router, http.Handler)` the first parameter represents the URI, and the second parameter represents `http.Handler`.
+When this is registered all requests to `/rpc` will call `http.Handler`.

-In fact there is a third parameter `isPrefix`, whose default value is `false`.
-If you set this parameter to `true`,then all the matches will comply with prefix matching, So the url `/rpc/user` will also call the register.
+There is also a third parameter, `isPrefix`.
+If this parameter is set to `true` all the matches will comply with prefix matching, meaning that the url `/rpc/user` will also call the register.
+By default this value is `false`.

 ## RESTful router

-Let's talk about RESTful first.
-RESTful is a popular approach in API development.
-Beego supports it implicitly.
-Executing `Get` method for GET request and `Post` method for POST request.
+RESTful is a popular approach to API development that Beego supports implicitly, executing `Get` method for GET request and `Post` method for POST request.
 The default router is RESTful.

 ## Fixed router

-Fixed router is a full matching router, such as:
+A fixed router is a full matching router, such as:

 	beego.Router("/", &controllers.MainController{})
 	beego.Router("/admin", &admin.UserController{})
 	beego.Router("/admin/index", &admin.ArticleController{})
 	beego.Router("/admin/addpkg", &admin.AddController{})

-The fixed routers above are the most common routers.
-One fixed router, one controller.
+The fixed routers above are typical RESTful routers in their most common configuration, with one fixed router and one controller.
 This results in the execution of a different method based on each request method.
-It's a typical RESTful router.

 ## Regex router

-In order to make the router settings easier, Beego references the router implementation approach found in Sinatra.
-It supports many router types.
+To simplify router configuration, Beego uses the router implementation approach found in Sinatra to support many router types.

 - beego.Router("/api/?:id", &controllers.RController{})